Git is software on your computer that acts as a brain to store the version history of your files. Forget the discombobulation of file names like

 You will also want to think about working collaboratively on a project.
 GitHub has lots of facilities for encouraging team work, like issue tracking and the ability to comment on changes.
 If you’re working on a new feature in a branch you can request a review from your colleagues to merge your work into the main ‘master’ branch; this is called a ‘pull request’.

-The concepts in this blog post and more are explained well in other blog posts, articles and books.
-I particularly recommend Happy Git and GitHub for the useR by Jenny Bryan, the teaching assistants of STAT545 and Jim Hester, which focuses on R users in particular.
+The concepts in this blog post and more are explained well and in more depth in other blog posts, articles and books.

 You can also commit with both a short message and a longer description.
 To do this, run